seamusdemora/PiFormulae/ReadMeFirst.md

 Note: I've found arp to be "hit-or-miss", but I'm not sure why.
 If you're on a Mac, I'd suggest trying the `dns-sd` command at the top of the list.

+## Login to your RPi using SSH

+Open a terminal on your PC, and initiate a connection to your RPi using SSH:

+`ssh pi@raspberrypi.local` Or, use the RPi's IP address: `ssh pi@192.168.1.77` if that's handy

+Enter the default password at the prompt: `raspberry`

+Start raspi-config as su:  `sudo raspi-config`  and you'll see something like this: